xyflow/xyflow/README.md

 }
 ```

-The keys represents the type names and the values are the edge components.
+The keys represent the type names and the values are the edge components.
 If you want to introduce a new edge type you can pass an `edgeTypes` object to the React Flow component:

 ```javascript